SmVynt/42Cub3D/README.md

 111111
 ```
 ## 📝 Notes
-The game complies with 42 school's norminette coding standard with an exceptopn of audio (which is not allowed by the project's subject)
+The game complies with 42 school's norminette coding standard with an exceptopn of audio (which is not allowed by the project's subject).

 ## 👥 Authors
 Natalia Mikula  @NatimiDev
 Pavel Smolin    @SmVynt

 ## 📄 License
 This project is part of the 42 school curriculum.

 ## 🙏 Libraries
 MLX42 - Graphics library
 miniaudio - Audio library

 ## 🎵 Audio Credits